vjeux/jsCollaborativePresentation/README.md

 I, [Christopher Chedeau](http://blog.vjeux.com/) am currently a student at [EPITA](http://epita.fr/).
 It's a computer science school with is a high focus on C and C++.
-Many students feel that low-level C is the holy graal and web development, with its dynamic language Javascript, is only good for noobs.
+Many students feel that low-level C is the holy grail and web development, with its dynamic language Javascript, is only good for noobs.
 I am going to make a **1 hour conference** in order to prove them wrong!

 While I could go the standard way and write the slides myself, I believe that the spirit of the web is community.